Hard gluon evolution in warming medium: Medium properties

 For an ideal gas of massless, non-interacting constituents, the entropy density is given by \be s(T) = \frac{2\pi^2}{45}\nu(T) T^3, \ee where $\nu$ counts the number of bosonic degrees of freedom plus $7/8$ times the number of fermionic degrees of freedom \cite{muller2005entropy}.
 An ideal gas of non-interacting gluons and three flavors of massless quarks has $\nu = 47.5$.
 However, QCD thermodynamics does not describe the quark-gluon plasma as an ideal gas of non-interacting particles, except at infinite temperatures.
 As presented in Ref. \cite{muller2005entropy}, lattice QCD shows that, for finite temperatures, $\nu(T)$ varies over a wide range of values.
 Considering the crossover temperature $T_c = 170 \pm 10$ MeV, in the range $2T_c < T < 5T_c$ we have that $\nu(T)$ is between $70\%$ and $80\%$ of that for an ideal quark-gluon plasma, that is, $ 33 < \nu < 38$ \cite{karsch2002lattice}, whereas for $T \approx 200$ MeV we have $\nu \approx 25$.
 For what follows, we shall take $25 < \nu < 38$ and treat $\nu$ as a theoretical uncertainty.
 From $s_h = 82.3$ fm$^{-3}$ and Eq. \eqref{eq:sdens}, we have \be T_h = T(t_{hydro}) \approx 358 \, \mathrm{MeV}, \ee close to the value of $T_h \approx 340$ MeV obtained in Ref. \cite{hanus2019entropy}.

 Let us now attempt to describe how those values are approached in the interval $t_o < t \lesssim t_{hydro}$.
 From Eq. \eqref{eq:sdens}, with $T \sim t$, it follows that $s(t) \sim t^3$ for the thermal bath, where the value $s(t_{hydro})$ is fixed by $s_h$.
-For $t_o < t < t_{hidro}$ this is a lower bound on the entropy density of the entire system, since we are not taking into the account the contribution from the hard sector.
+For $t_o < t < t_{hydro}$ this is a lower bound on the entropy density of the entire system, since we are not taking into the account the contribution from the hard sector.
 Going back to Eq. \eqref{eq:sdens}, we are also able to estimate $T(t)$ from $s(t)$.
 Fig. \ref{fig:entropy} and \ref{fig:temperature} present the entropy density and the temperature of the medium as a function of time.
+Notice that the time evolution follows directly from $s \sim t^3$ and does not depend directly on $t_o$.
 The variation of $T$ with $\nu(T)$ is plotted as an uncertainty band in the value of $T$.
-Notice that the initial entropy density is less than a third of the final one.
+Notice, also, that the initial entropy density is less than a third of the final one.
 This initial entropy comes essentially from the decoherence of the initial gluon field, while the remaining entropy is generated during thermalization \cite{fries2009decoherence}.
-Ref. \cite{iida2014time} studied entropy density from decoherence as a function of time in heavy-ion collisions (see, also, Ref. \cite{Tsukiji:2016krj, Tsukiji:2017pjx}) and obtained a value of $15 < s_{dec} <20$ fm$^{-3}$ for $0 < t < 2$ fm/c, which is in good agreement with our simple estimate for $s(t_o)$.
+Ref. \cite{iida2014time} studied entropy density from decoherence as a function of time in heavy-ion collisions (see, also, Ref. \cite{Tsukiji:2016krj, Tsukiji:2017pjx}) and obtained a value of $15 < s_{dec} <20$ fm$^{-3}$ for $0 < t < 2$ fm/c, which is in agreement with our lower bound: from Eq. \eqref{eq:sdens}, $s(t_o) \approx 10$ fm$^{-3}$ for $t_o = 0.5$ fm/c (from the simplified kernel), while $s(t_o) \approx 5$ fm$^{-3}$ for $t_o = 0.4$ fm/c (when using the complete branching kernel).

-Also, in the simplified model we have described, we may define \be \hq = c T^3, \ee where $c$ is treated as constant over the temperature range of interest\footnote{In reality, Eq. \eqref{eq:qT} relies on $\hq \sim n_s$, which is valid to log-accuracy \cite{iancu2018jet}.
-In addition, $n_s \sim \nu(T)T^3$, such that $c$ depends on $\nu(T)$.}.
-Using Eq. \eqref{eq:qt} to obtain $\hq(t_{hydro})$, with $t_o = 2.5$ GeV$^{-1}$ (which implies $\hq_o = 6.4$ GeV$^{3}$) and $T_h = 358$ MeV, we are able to estimate $c = 1158.73$.